willothy/goose/README.md

 ## Architecture

-Multiboot1 compatible (maybe multiboot2 in the future).
+Multiboot2 compatible.

+Everything can be compiled with a standard nightly Rust toolchain (target = x86_64-unknown-none); no special gcc cross-compiler is needed.

+`nasm` and a linker are required as well, to build the assembly files and construct the final executable.

+The current build setup uses `grub-mkrescue` to construct a bootable image, but this could be adapted to other bootloaders / systems as long as multiboot2 is supported.

-Stage 1 (/boot.asm, /boot64.asm):
+Bootstrap (/boot.asm, /boot64.asm):

 - This is where grub puts us initially
 - setup stack and do protected mode (32-bit) init stuff
-- parse multiboot info (using multiboot crate)
 - setup basic paging so we can enter long mode
 - setup basic gdt so CPU lets us into long mode
 - setup long mode (64-bit)
 - jump to kernel entry point in long mode

-TODO: move some of this bootstrap code to 32-bit Rust I tried to do this before with *some* success, but found linking back and forth difficult so I went with full asm for now.
+TODO: move some of this bootstrap code to 32-bit Rust.
+I tried to do this before with *some* success, but found linking back and forth difficult so I went with full asm for now.

-Stage 2: (/src, target):
+Kernel: (/kernel):

-- Parse multiboot info
+- Parse multiboot info (using multiboot2 crate)
+- Setup VGA writer
 - Setup long mode GDT (WIP)
 - Setup IDT and interrupt handlers (WIP)
-- Print memory map and boot info for debugging.
+- Setup and enable PICs and PIT

+Working (sorta) but not enabled:

+- Jump to userland (WIP)
+  - Currently cannot get interrupts to re-enable when entering user mode due to general protection fault

 TODO:

 - Setup long mode 4-level paging
 - Memory allocator so I can use the `alloc` crate and the heap
+- Test harness
+- Serial driver
 - USB driver
-- Serial driver
 - Basic filesystem (FAT32?)
-- Test harness
+- Scheduler + processes
+  - SMP boot / AP trampoline code
 - etc...

+Runner (/runner):

+- Builds and runs the kernel
+- I should look at how the bootloader / bootimage crates do things
+- Need to make framework for running tests / communicating via serial.